Purpose

 Here are some examples:

 SELECT ...
 FOR UPDATEto add row-level locks to a table.
-If you use theLIMIT 1clause, the optimizer will push the operator down to the table scan step and add locks only to the rows returned byLIMIT.SELECT * FROM tbl1 LIMIT 1 FOR UPDATE;If you use the
+If you use theLIMIT 1clause, the optimizer pushes the operator down to the table scan step and adds locks only to the rows returned byLIMIT.SELECT * FROM tbl1 LIMIT 1 FOR UPDATE;If you use the

-LOCK IN SHARE MODE: indicates to obtain a shared lock when querying data to prevent other transactions from writing to the data but allow other transactions to read the data.
-For more information about shared locks, see Lock query results LOCK IN SHARE MODE.
+LOCK IN SHARE MODE: This option adds shared locks to data during queries to prevent other transactions from writing to the data, but allows other transactions to read the data.
+For more information about using shared locks, see Lock query results with LOCK IN SHARE MODE.

 Examples